ttktjmt/ttktjmt.com/docs/docs/experience.md

 ---
 <font size=4rem>
 Contributed to the development of Pantograph, a tool that visualizes genomic data from agricultural sources and identifies genome patterns linked to desired traits (e.g., disease resistance, fruit yield).
-Designed and implemented a C++ backend CLI tool to convert large genomic datasets for the tool.
-Independently built a Python FastAPI to seamlessly deliver graph data to the Vue.js front-end.
-Orchestrated the cloud deployment of the entire system using Docker, Kubernetes, and AWS services (IAM, EKS, S3, RDS), enabling online operation and scalability.
-Actively learned genomic analysis, networking concepts (APIs, IP addresses, ant etc), and cloud technologies, demonstrating strong problem-solving abilities and technical growth.
+Designed and implemented a C++ backend CLI tool to convert large genomic datasets for the tool as an extension of an Open Source Software.
+Independently built a Python FastAPI to seamlessly deliver graph data to the front-end.
+Orchestrated the cloud deployment of the entire system using Docker, Kubernetes, and AWS services, enabling online operation and scalability.
+Actively learned genomic analysis, networking concepts, and cloud technologies, demonstrating strong problem-solving abilities and technical growth.
 </font>

 <span style="color: teal;">
-:wrench: &nbsp; **Skills** : :simple-cplusplus: C++ , :simple-python: Python , :simple-fastapi: FastAPI , :simple-kubernetes: Kubernetes , :simple-amazonaws: AWS (IAM, EKS, S3, RDS) , :simple-postgresql: PostgreSQL , :simple-gitlab: GitLab , :octicons-command-palette-16: CLI Tool Dev , :material-developer-board: Software Development , :material-robot: Machine Learning
+:wrench: &nbsp; **Skills** :
+ :simple-cplusplus:             C++ ,
+ :simple-python:                Python ,
+ :simple-fastapi:               FastAPI ,
+ :simple-kubernetes:            Kubernetes ,
+ :simple-amazonaws:             AWS (IAM, EKS, S3, RDS) ,
+ :simple-postgresql:            PostgreSQL ,
+ :simple-gitlab:                GitLab ,
+ :octicons-command-palette-16:  CLI Tool Dev ,
+ :material-developer-board:     Software Development ,
+ :material-robot:               Machine Learning
 </span>

 <br><br>